rocalabern/texttools/README.md

-# rplot
+# texttools

 ---

 ## Description
-A wrapper package for basic plots ang ggplot for easier and prettier plots than default process.
+A wrapper R package for basic text operations.